ForBioPhylogenomics/tutorials/divergence_time_estimation_with_snp_data/README.md

 		sbatch run_snapper.slurm

 While the SNAPPER analysis (and probably also still the SNAPP analysis) are running, we can set up a second SNAPPER analysis to test how SNAPPER analyses are influenced by the use of additional individuals.
-As described above, the run time of SNAPPER should not increase with additional individuals due to the implemented diffusion model.
+As described above, the run time of SNAPPER should not increase substantially with additional individuals due to the implemented diffusion model.
 On the other hand, the precision of the results might be expected to increase.
 To run SNAPPER with additional samples, we'll use the original dataset in file `NC_031969.f5.sub4.vcf`, which contains SNP data for two individuals per species.

 * Because the set of individuals is now larger, we need to prepare a second table file assigning individuals to species.
 Open a new file named `individuals2.txt` with Emacs or another text editor: